GluuFederation/docs-oxd-prod/docs/sources/tutorial/index.md

 ## Steps for SSO

-These are the steps that will be performed for SSO, step numbers maps the steps in cgi script
+These are the steps that will be performed for SSO; step numbers map the steps in the cgi script:

 Step | Explanation | Endpoint
 -----|-------------|----------
-1 | Creating a client on Gluu server and registering your site to oxd Server  (we will do this dynamically, for clarities sake, though it is possible to automate this step in the cgi script). | [register-site](https://gluu.org/docs/oxd/api/#register-site)
+1 | Creating a client on Gluu server and registering your site to oxd Server  (we will do this dynamically, for clarity's sake, though it is possible to automate this step in the cgi script). | [register-site](https://gluu.org/docs/oxd/api/#register-site)
-2 | Obtain access token from oxd Server.
+2 | Obtain an access token from the oxd server.
 This token will be used in headers to authenticate to oxd server in all subsequent queries.
-I will call this as `oxd_access_token`.
+I will call this the`oxd_access_token`.
 So, with the exception of this step headers of subsequent queries will be: <br> `Content-type: 'application/json` <br> `Authorization': 'Bearer <oxd_access_token>'` | [get-client-token](https://gluu.org/docs/oxd/api/#get-client-token)
 3 | Get authorization url.
-User will click on this url to reach Gluu's login page and will will be redirected to `authorization_redirect_uri` | [get-authorization-url](https://gluu.org/docs/oxd/api/#get-authorization-url)
+Users will click on this url to reach Gluu's login page and will be redirected to `authorization_redirect_uri` | [get-authorization-url](https://gluu.org/docs/oxd/api/#get-authorization-url)
-4 | We need to verify if `code` and `state` values returned by browser to our cgi script after authorization by Gluu Server.
-We can pass these values to oxd Server and obtain an access token to user's claims. | [get-tokens-by-code](https://gluu.org/docs/oxd/api/#get-tokens-id-access-by-code)
+4 | You need to verify the `code` and `state` values returned by browser to your cgi script after authorization by Gluu Server.
+You can pass these values to the oxd server and obtain an access token to user's claims. | [get-tokens-by-code](https://gluu.org/docs/oxd/api/#get-tokens-id-access-by-code)
-5 | Query user information and display on page. | [get-user-info](https://gluu.org/docs/oxd/api/#get-user-info)
+5 | Query user information and display it on page. | [get-user-info](https://gluu.org/docs/oxd/api/#get-user-info)
-6 | Query logout uri from oxd server. | [get-logout-uri](https://gluu.org/docs/oxd/api/#get-logout-uri)
+6 | Query the logout uri from the oxd server. | [get-logout-uri](https://gluu.org/docs/oxd/api/#get-logout-uri)

 ## Creating Client and Registering Site to Oxd Server

-Before start working on `oxd-server`, we need two settings on Gluu Server
+Before you start working on `oxd-server`, you'll need two settings on the Gluu Server:

-* Enable dynamic registration of clients: **Configuration->Manage Custom Script**, click on **Client Registration** tab and and enable `client_registration` script, and click **Update** button.
+* Enable dynamic registration of clients: **Configuration->Manage Custom Script**, click on the **Client Registration** tab and and enable the `client_registration` script, then click the **Update** button.
 If you don't want to enable dynamic client registration, please register [a client manually](create_client.md).

-* Enable dynamic registration of "profile" scope: **OpenID Connect->Scopes**, click on the `profile` scope and set `Allow for dynamic registration` to "True". clieck **Update** button.
+* Enable dynamic registration of the "profile" scope: **OpenID Connect->Scopes**, click on the `profile` scope and set `Allow for dynamic registration` to "True".
+  Click the **Update** button.

-Following through first step we will register the client dynamically, and register the site to oxd.
+Following the first step, you will register the client dynamically, and register the site to oxd.
 Write the following content to `data.json`:

 ```
 {